alexdchiu/pirates-booty/journals/Alex.md

 At least one ah-ha! moment that you had during your coding, however small

 Keep your journal in reverse chronological order.
 Always put new entries at the top.
+## August 1, 2022
+Today I worked on:
+* Trying to get the post command to the user database to work so we could populate rows of workout IDs.

+- Shelen built out the model / view / URL but we were having some issues with the post request itself.
+First we had to change up the body to dynamically include the workout ID and also to stringify it.
+Then we got stuck with the request itself which kept spitting out 405 errors.
+We tried playing with a lot of different things, but after a while of trying with no success, Vivian pointed out that we were missing a back slash at the end of the URL......sad.
+But it works!
+Next we need to figure out how to enter a user ID as well to match so we can ultimately filter it to show a specific user's workout history.

 ## July 31, 2022
+Today I worked on:
 * Worked on getting state to update on user profile.
 Filtered form list to have link for workout detail modal to pop up.
 Get # of exercises for a given intensity to show on filter form.

 - There was an issue where on the user profile, the state of the user wasn't being refreshed so even after a user completed a workout, the number of coins was not being updated.
 After trying to play around with the auth component trying to get that to do another call, I ended up adding the getUserData function to the userprofile component and doing it on this component level.
 Not ideal, but it works.